iavr/drvq/README.md

 *dimensionality-recursive vector quantization*

 `drvq` is a C++ library implementation of [dimensionality-recursive vector quantization](http://image.ntua.gr/iva/research/drvq), a fast vector quantization method in high-dimensional Euclidean spaces under arbitrary data distributions.
-Usage of the software is only provided here; for more information please refer to the [official software page](http://image.ntua.gr/iva/tools/drvq), the [research project](http://image.ntua.gr/iva/research/drvq), or the original publication ([abstract](http://image.ntua.gr/iva/publications/qc), [PDF](http://image.ntua.gr/iva/files/qc.pdf)).
+Usage of the software is only described here; for more information on the methods used please refer to the [official software page](http://image.ntua.gr/iva/tools/drvq), the [research project](http://image.ntua.gr/iva/research/drvq), or the original publication ([abstract](http://image.ntua.gr/iva/publications/qc), [PDF](http://image.ntua.gr/iva/files/qc.pdf)).

 Licence
 -------

 `drvq` has a 2-clause BSD license.
-See file LICENSE for the complete license text.
+See file [LICENSE](LICENSE) for the complete license text.

 Directory structure
 -------------------